 Every effort is made to see that the degree audit is accurate; however, due to the limitations of the software used and specific situations unique to a student, anomalies may occur.
 If a student notices any discrepancies, or if an aspect of their degree is not analyzed, the student should notify Registrar and Admissions Services.

 DEGREE SEQUENCE BOOKLET

-A separate booklet that contains recommended degree sequences may be found on the Burman University website.
-It will be on the same webpage as the link to the Academic Calendar.
+A separate booklet that contains recommended degree sequences may be found on the Burman University website at www.burmanu. ca/academiccalendar.

-PROGRAMS OFFERED, SPECIFIC INFORMATION
+PROGRAMS OFFERED, SPECIFIC INFORMATION ART